ATX vs micro ATX vs Mini-ITX motherboards comparison

 Today, we’re talking about the three most common motherboard form factors, ATX, Micro ATX, and Mini ITX.
-While there are other form factors in the motherboard space (like the SSI-EEB, nano-ITX, etc.) these three are by far the most common ones.
+While other form factors in the motherboard space (like the SSI-EEB, nano-ITX, etc.), these three are the most common ones.
 High-end mainstream motherboards also come in the E-ATX size, but that’s not a proper form factor.
 So, let’s talk about the differences between ATX, mATX, and Mini-ITX boards.
 We’re starting with the most obvious difference, the size difference.
 But before that, a word or two about the history of the ATX form factor.

 Back in the 80s, IBM was the most popular manufacturer of personal computers.
-Their PCs supported third-party parts so the company decided to design the first standardized motherboard form factor – the AT.
-AT motherboards had a standardized size (351x305mm), and connectors.
+Their PCs supported third-party parts, so the company decided to design the first standardized motherboard form factor – the AT.
+AT motherboards had a standardized size (351x305mm) and connectors.
 The board was quite bulky for the cases of the time, leading to the creation of the Baby AT form factor.
-It was smaller and cheaper to produce, resulting in huge popularity.
+It was smaller and cheaper to produce, resulting in immense popularity.

-Intel also designed the Micro ATX form factor in 1997, as a way to pack the same specs on a smaller (244 x 244mm) area.
-Finally, Mini-ITX boards were invented by VIA in 2001 and for years, they were niche products but thanks to the rise of the SFF PC community in the last decade, they’re now more popular than ever.
+Intel also designed the Micro ATX form factor in 1997 to pack the same specs on a smaller (244 x 244mm) area.
+Finally, Mini-ITX boards were invented by VIA in 2001, and for years, they were niche products, but thanks to the rise of the SFF PC community in the last decade, they’re now more popular than ever.

 As for the case compatibility, most mid-tower and full tower cases (built for ATX motherboards) should support both mATX and Mini-ITX boards.
 All three form factors have standardized mounting hole placement even though they differ in size (boards, not mounting holes).
 That said, some ATX and mATX cases do not support Mini-ITX boards for one reason or another.
 So, if you think about building an ITX PC inside a mid or full tower case, do check for compatibility.